 Reviews by Digital Camera-HQ Users

-Canon digital cameras are well renowned for their high quality optics, reliability and convenience of use.
-Canon has gained a reputation for manufacturing some of the finest digital cameras and digital SLRs that you can buy, and is one of the leading manufacturers of digital cameras in today's world.
-Canon cameras are surely on the camera wish list of anyone that desires a top quality camera.
-So when one looks at the PC Magazine's winners for the Reader's Choice Award for Service and Reliability, it should be no surprise that the top spot is often occupied by Canon.
-It also should be no surprise then that their cameras are reviewed very highly on a consistent basis.
+Top quality optics, reliability, and simplicity of use are just some of the reasons that customers choose Canon digital cameras.
+One of the most successful digital camera manufacturers in the world today, Canon has gained a reputation for making some of the finest digital cameras and digital SLRs available on the market.
+Canon cameras are surely on the camera wish list of anyone that wants a high quality camera.
+So if you take a look at the PC Magazine's winners of the Reader's Choice Award for Service and Reliability, it shouldn't come as a shock that the highest honors are often taken by Canon.
+It also should be no surprise then that their cameras are repeatedly awarded top marks in reviews.

-Other Canon digital cameras have earned high marks across the board as well, including the least expensive Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i.
-Durability, ease of use, and high picture quality are things you can rely on when you buy a Canon camera.
-The Canon enthusiast compacts you will find in the S and G series cameras are among the finest Canon digital cameras you can buy.
-These cameras have overwhelmed the advanced digital camera market for quite some time, being great for anyone who is in need of something pocketable, regardless of their level of experience.
-For instance, the Canon PowerShot G15 has an LCD screen that swivels, and a 12 megapixel sensor.
-It's also perfect for low light photography due to its very fast lens.
+The Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i are just a few examples of Canon digital cameras that have highly praised across the board.
+The majority of Canon camera customers and aficionados are attracted by the quality of the design, convenience and the amazing quality of picture offered by these digital cameras.
+The Canon enthusiast compacts you will find in the G and S series cameras are among the best Canon digital cameras you can buy.
+The advanced digital camera market has been dominated by these models for quite some time, being great for anyone who is in the market for something pocketable, regardless of their level of experience.
+For instance, the Canon PowerShot G15 boasts an LCD screen that swivels, a 12 megapixel sensor and an extremely fast lens ideal for low light photography.

 GPS and WiFi are features that Canon has been adding to its mid and high-end models recently to keep their cameras specifications right on the cutting edge.
-Although this separates them more clearly from models on the lower end of the spectrum, this also means that these cameras are more expensive.
+These better specifications differentiate the upper models from lower-end cameras, but mean that they also have a higher price tag.
 With so many features you can find and so many models available, it's always in your best interest to do your research and read Canon digital camera reviews and ratings.
 Experts recommend reading reviews from users like you to find out if a specific model is right for you.